"Best Blues Book of 2017" - Living Blues Awards (Reader's Poll)

 In this groundbreaking study, Gussow takes the full measure of the devil's presence.
 Working from original transcriptions of more than 125 recordings released during the past 90 years, Gussow explores the varied uses to which black southern blues people have put this trouble-sowing, love-wrecking, but also empowering figure.
 The book culminates with a bold reinterpretation of Johnson's life and art and a provocative investigation of the way in which the citizens of Clarksdale, Mississippi managed to rebrand a commercial hub as "the crossroads" in 1999, claiming Johnson and the devil as their own.

-Adam Gussow is an associate professor of English and Southern Studies at the University of Mississippi and a professional blues harmonica player.
+Adam Gussow is a professor of English and Southern Studies at the University of Mississippi and a professional blues harmonica player.
 He is the author of four other books on the blues, including Mister Satan's Apprentice (1998), a memoir of his time as a Harlem street musician, which won the Keeping the Blues Alive award in Literature from the Blues Foundation in Memphis, and Seems Like Murder Here: Southern Violence and the Blues Tradition (2002), which won the Holman award from the Society for the Study of Southern Literature.
 He lives in Oxford, Mississippi.

-Praise for Beyond the Crossroads:
+More praise for Beyond the Crossroads:

 "At once affable and frightening, the devil is forever partnered with the blues.
 Beyond the Crossroads is a beautifully written exploration of what Adam Gussow calls 'the blues' most malleable, dynamic, and important personage.'
 This is a work of exquisite detail."